pkasindorf/charts/charts/pulp-fiction/v1.0.0/app-readme.md

 A management tool whose theme is based on the 1994 movie [Pulp Fiction](https://en.wikipedia.org/wiki/Pulp_Fiction) and whose goal is to improve the quality of mundane things.
 Like a five dollar milkshakes a Big Kahuna Burger, Jimmie’s coffee, etc.

-Like the characters in the movie, the components of this system implement well defined behaviours.
+`Like the characters in the movie, the components of this system implement defined metaphoric behaviours.`